-My sister used to have this nervous tick and it would drive my mom insane!
-Eventually, she stopped when she realized that her nails weren’t growing as nicely as it should.
+My sister used to have this nervous tick and it would drive my mum insane!
+Eventually, she stopped when she realised that her nails weren’t growing as nicely as it should.
 It looked too short for her fingers and overall ugly.
 If you have this mannerism, or if you see others like your kids doing it, try encouraging them to stop because constant chewing of your nails won’t only look bad, it’ll pave way for infection.

 USE FLIP FLOPS WHEN USING PUBLIC SHOWERS

 You may be clean, but not everyone shares the same importance to personal hygiene as you.
 Showers in public pools and facilities are rich in fungi and bacteria which, if you’re not vigilant, can go into your toenails and infect them.
-Be safe and wear flip flops when using these public bathrooms because you never know what kind of infection lurks around the corner, waiting for its next victim.
+Be safe and wear flip-flops when using these public bathrooms because you never know what kind of infection lurks around the corner, waiting for its next victim.

 LIMIT YOUR VISITS TO THE NAIL SALONS